SABULUM REPTILIA

 Duration: 15'

-Instrumentation: piccolo, percussion quintet and tape
+Instrumentation: piccolo (doubling two hand-held stones), percussion quartet and tape

 World Premiere: Eastman Percussion Ensemble, John Beck, conductor, Eastman School of Music Eastman Theater, Rochester, NY, November 25, 1986.